7 squat variations to try

 Pin squat

 Here’s a fairly uncommon exercise these days.
 In the pin squat you start with the bar on safety pins, stand up with the weight, go down (carefully) and let the bar rest briefly on the pins before standing up again for the next repetition.
 You want to make sure that you let the bar come to a dead stop between repetitions instead of “bouncing” it off the pins.
+You can do it both above and below parallel just as with the box squat.
+For me the default is below parallel.

-This is not a variation I prescribe commonly but you can do it both above and below parallel just as with the box squat.
 It’s a safe way to squat as the pins will save you if you can’t get up.
 You can also really overload it if you start above parallel.
 When you start low you will notice that some sets you might not be able to budge the bar off the pins only to rep out with the same weight the next set.
 This can happen if the setup under the bar isn’t correct.
 In certain positions you will be a lot weaker than in others.
 Let that be a lesson to your regular squatting – always strive for perfect position!
 Speaking of lessons, the pin squat is certainly a lesson in tension, you really want to stay tight before initiating the lift.

 Bands and chains

-You can obviously apply bands and chains to any type of squat.
-In my programs I mainy use them in the regular squat but they’re certainly not a mainstay.
+This means hanging chains from the bar, and/or attaching bands to the end of the bar and on the floor.
 While the idea behind both bands and chains is to change the strength curve and make the lift harder in the strongest position (at the top) the two are actually quite different.
-The bands pull you down in a way you can’t really understand before you try them while the chains are mostly just there.
+The bands pull you down in a way you can’t really understand before you try them while the chains are mostly just there as more weight.

 When setting up chains you want to assure that at least one or two links touch the ground even at the top position.
 This ensure that it doesn’t abruptly change the strength curve and that you won’t have too much balance issues.
+With bands you want to ensure that you have at least a little tension even at the bottom position for the same reason, you want a smooth increase in resistance.

 That’s it for now